Kanne Madanguka: Plot

-Karunya works hard and pays her sister’s fees regularly.
+Karunya works hard and pays her sister's fees regularly.
 One day the relative comes with another offer.
-They want to send few girls to gulf to work in a garment company.
+They want to send few girls to the Gulf to work in a garment company.
 The pay would be excellent and the accommodation would be arranged by the company.
 Bhagyanathan does not think for a moment and says no. Vishalam meanwhile, influenced by other women, convince him to send her.
 From Gulf, Karunya starts sending money regularly and gifts for her parents.
 The first gift is a wheelchair for her father.
 With the rest of the money they remodel the house and buy good dresses.
 The gifts and letter are delivered by the relative who had sent her to work.

 It seemed like life was good when one day people of the village spot a story about a girl arrested in a mobile prostitution ring in Nargecoil.
 The girl has a resemblance to Karunya.
 Bhagyanathan abuses the person who bought him the news and throws out the newspaper.
 Vishalam meanwhile is not convinced.
 She goes to the police station in Nagercoil to meet the girl called Swetha.
-It turns out she is Karunya.
+It turns out that she is Karunya.
 She refuses to identify her mother and speaks to her in Tamil, but when the mother turns back, she cries and the movie ends.